rocky-linux/documentation/docs/labs/security/lab3-auditing_the_system.md

 Tripwire’s report files, are a collection of rule violations discovered during an integrity check.

-There are several methods of viewing the tripwire report file.
-You could have been viewing it whilst the integrity check was running, you could view it in the form of an e-mail automatically sent to you or you could view it using the “twprint” command provided with the tripwire package.
+There are several methods of viewing the Tripwire report file.
+You could have been viewing it whilst the integrity check was running, you could view it in the form of an e-mail automatically sent to you or you could view it using the “twprint” command provided with the Tripwire package.

 !!! note

-    You probably noticed from the earlier exercise that tripwire uses a combination of the systems FQDN name, the date, and the time to name the report files by default.
+    You probably noticed from the earlier exercise that Tripwire uses a combination of the systems FQDN name, the date, and the time to name the report files by default.

 1. First change to the default report’s directory and view the default report created for you in step 1  above ( FILE_NAME).
 Type: